craftzing/laravel-mollie-webhooks/docs/resource-specific-events.md

 When Mollie calls a webhook, it only includes a resource ID.
 This is great from a security point of view, but it comes with the cost of requiring developers to fetch the resource and figure out what changed on it themselves.
-Resource specific event aim at limiting the amount of manual labour you have to do when processing a Mollie webhook call.
+Resource specific events aim at limiting the amount of manual labour you have to do when processing a Mollie webhook call.

 > 💡 Found an issue or is this section missing anything?
 Feel free to open a
 > [PR](https://github.com/craftzing/laravel-mollie-webhooks/compare) or